Why coordination capacity matters now

 This is not a temporary problem.
 It is a structural gap being encoded into the new architecture.

 The window to name the coordination layer before it gets designed around is open now.
-It will not stay open long.

 What becomes possible